 The Truman Show (1998)

-Truman: Good morning, and in case I don't see ya, good afternoon, good evening, and good night!
+Truman: [repeated line; frequently in the show] Good morning, and in case I don't see ya, good afternoon, good evening, and good night!

 Mike Michaelson: Christof, let me ask you, why do you think that Truman has never come close to discovering the true nature of his world until now?